 The mission of the Franklin County Arts Guild is "to promote and support the arts and arts education in Franklin County."
 A major way that the Guild serves that mission is by funding a higher education scholarship for an outstanding high school senior in Franklin County.
 The Guild gave its first scholarship in 1986, and has given the scholarship every year since then.
-The scholarship has gradually increased from $500 in 1986 to $2,000 in 2017; the Guild has given a scholarship for over 30 years.
+The scholarship has gradually increased from $200 in 1986 to $1000 to one or more youth in 2017; the Guild has given a scholarship for over 30 years.

 How to Qualify With emphasis on artistic talent, each applicant should be prepared to demonstrate the merit of their work by portfolio, performance, composition (or other tangible evidence) and letters of recommendation.
 They should also provide evidence of their ability to succeed in college as demonstrated by their academic record, letters of recommendation, and their financial need.